crewAIInc/crewAI/docs/core-concepts/Managing-Processes.md

 from crewai.process import Process

 # Create a crew with a sequential process
+crew = Crew(agents=my_agents, tasks=my_tasks, process=Process.sequential)
+# OR create a crew with a hierarchical process
 crew = Crew(agents=my_agents, tasks=my_tasks, process=Process.hierarchical)
 ```

+## Sequential Process

+The sequential process is where much of CrewAI's magic happens.
+It ensures that tasks are approached with the same thoughtful progression that a human team would use, fostering a natural and logical flow of work while passing on task outcome into the next.

+## Hierarchical Process

+The hierarchical process is tiny bit more magic, as the chain of command and task assignment is hidden from the user.
+The system will automatically assign a manager the execute the tasks, but the agent will never execute the job by itself.
+Instead, the manager will plan the steps to execute the task and delegate the work to the agents.
+The agents will then execute the task and report back to the manager, who will validate the results and pass the task outcome to the next task.

 # Conclusion